 The headings (headers) help both users and search engines to read and understand the texts that make up a web.
 They act as pointers for readers and make it easier for people to understand what a post or page is about.

 Headings are one of prime SEO elements to be focussed for a better rankings on Google Search engine.
-At Grown Up Digital, the Best SEO company in Bangalore, we leverage the Headings to their best to derive the better SEO results.
+At Grown Up Digital, the Best SEO company in Hyderabad, we leverage the Headings to their best to derive the better SEO results.